yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Used to change the address of `guardian`.
+Used to change the address of `guardian`.
 This may only be called by governance or the existing guardian.